bright/new-www/content/blog/entering-the-web-3-world-with-the-brighttreasury-app.md

 ## Login options on BrightTreasury

 While developing the app we had to have in mind that it is not only for [substrate blockchain enthusiasts](/blog/5-benefits-of-substrate-blockchain/).
 We felt that flexibility was the key.
 Thus, to help you enter this world we enabled two sign-up options:

+1. Traditional sign-up and log in by entering a username, email address, and password – a friendly option for non-blockchain experts.
+2. Sign-up and log in through your Web3 address – an option well known by every Web3 enthusiast.

+As the first option is quite obvious, let's dive into the latter.

+## What is a Web3 address?